 The point is to find your garbage weak points in each room and put a wastebasket there.
 This is especially helpful if you are trying to teach your children to clean up after themselves.
 If there is a wastebasket within arms reach, they will more likely throw the thing in their hands away.

 All and all, by increasing the amount of wastebaskets in your house, you are reducing the probability that trash will accumulate in the wrong places.
-If it were an equation, it would look something like this (T/W)=Clean House.
 Makes sense, right?